AnyChart/docs.anychart.com/Axes_and_Grids/Range_Markers.md

 ## Overview

 Range Markers (sometimes referred as areas or zones) are colored areas bound to a chart axis.
 These areas are useful when you need to highlight some value(s) on axis.
-You can add Range Markers on any axis, both x axis, y axis and additional axis.
+You can add Range Markers on any axis: the X- and Y-axes as well as additional axes.
 You can add text markers to any place of a chart.
 You can also place [Text Markers](../Axes_and_Grids/Text_Markers) to show Text and [Line Markers](../Axes_and_Grids/Line_Markers) to show Lines.

 ## Declare

 To add range marker you need to use {api:anychart.core.axisMarkers.Range}rangeMarker(){api} method.
-By default this method creates a marker on a primary y axis.
+By default this method creates a marker on a primary Y-axis.
 You can bind the marker to another axis using {api:anychart.core.axisMarkers.Range#axis}axis(){api} method.
 The basic range marker's properties can be set using {api:anychart.core.axisMarkers.Range#from}from(){api}, {api:anychart.core.axisMarkers.Range#to}to(){api} and {api:anychart.core.axisMarkers.Range#fill}fill(){api} methods.

 ```
 // y axis getter